kercre123/jank-escape-pod/README.md

 Known Issues:

-- On Fedora, the STT binary does not start and errors out.
+- On Fedora, the STT binary does not start and errors out with "Illegal Instruction (core dumped)"
 - Not many intents are currently supported at the moment.
 - The audio stream is a little cut off at the beginning.
 - Intent matching just works via "if string.Contains" at the moment.
 It will be overhauled.